learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

-As we expand our understanding of programming in Ruby and start to work with larger, more complex applications, we'll start to see more pieces and components being added &mdash; run files and environment files, to start.
+As we expand our understanding of programming in Ruby and start to work with larger, more complex applications, we'll start to see more pieces and components being added — run files and environment files, to start.
 Then, we'll start seeing things like database folders and before long, we'll see many files in many folders, all doing their small part for the application.